django-cms/django-cms/docs/reference/configuration.rst

     patterns are not considered explicit relations.
 Use ``excluded_plugins`` to remove such children from a placeholder.

-    .. versionchanged:: 5.2

-        Explicitly related child plugins no longer need to be listed in ``plugins``.

 ``text_only_plugins``
     A list of additional plugins available only in the TextPlugin, these plugins can't be added directly to this placeholder.